lyl625760/dynamic-protobuf/README.md

-Example :
+[h1]Example :

 // Step 1: init ProtobufUitl
 // You can generate proto desc file from proto file like this: protoc --proto_path=./  --java_out=./ a.proto --descriptor_set_out=message.desc
 ```

         ProtobufUtil util = new ProtobufUtil();